| | | | | | |

 6. Let the curry simmer until the potatoes are knife-soft.

-7. Add the yogurt after whisking it well, then add the cream.
+7. Add the yoghurt after whisking it well, then add the cream.

 8. Season the curry to taste with sea salt, garam masala, and finally, kasuri methi.